-MCAT Scores Range
+MCAT Scores' Range

 What Is the MCAT Score Range Accepted by Top Colleges?

 The MCAT consists of four sections out of which three sections comprise multiple-choice questions and the other section consists of two topics upon which you need to write essays.
 The three sections that contain multiple-choice questions are the Physical Sciences section, the Biological Sciences section and the Verbal Reasoning Section.
 The essay writing section is the Writing Sample section.
-MCAT is scored based upon the number of questions correctly answered by you in any particular section.
+The test is scored based upon the number of questions correctly answered by you in any particular section.
 The three sections with multiple-choice questions are evaluated on a scale of 0-15 post to the allotment of raw scores, which are nothing but the number of correctly answered questions.
-There is no negative marking in MCAT and so you must not leave any question unanswered.
+There is no negative marking in the test and so you must not leave any question unanswered.
 The Writing Sample section is given alphabetic grade that ranges between J (low) and T (high).

 How Are MCAT Scores Used?